Curriculum Allocation

 Curriculum content

 Students learn to perform a Grade 1 drum study, developing their understanding of the musical elements and rhythm notation.
 Students then use these skills to compose and perform a drum study, before transferring to pitched percussion performance and composition on the keyboard.
 Students learn to perform and compose their own melodies, developing their aural skills and ability to use pitch notation.
-Students will also explore and develop their vocal skills through a variety of singing activities in preparation for the annual Christmas Concert performance - this will include learning vocal repertoire from the show "The Nutcracker", which they will go on a school trip to watch at the New Victoria Theatre in Assessment Period 1.
+Students will also explore and develop their vocal skills through a variety of singing activities in preparation for the annual Christmas Concert performance - this will include learning vocal repertoire from "The Little Mermaid", which they will go on a school trip to watch at the New Victoria Theatre at the end of the autumn term.

-Students will also develop their listening and appraising skills, learning to analyse familiar and unfamiliar music using the language of the musical elements and their contextual knowledge of musical cultures and genres.
+Students will also develop their listening and appraising skills, learning to use the language of the musical elements to describe the music they hear, compose and perform.

 Assessment